ros2/ros2_documentation/source/Installation/_Install-Types.rst

 Linux users have two options for installing binary packages:

-- Debian packages.
+- Debian packages
-  A combination of syncs and patch releases.

-  - Semi-frequent syncs incorporate changes to higher-level packages.
-  - Less-frequent patch releases incorporate changes to ROS 2's core packages along with changes from recent syncs.

-- "fat" archive.
-Archived code of the most recent patch release (won't include syncs since the last patch release).
+- "fat" archive

 Installing from Debian packages is the recommended method.
-It's more convenient and updates alongside regular system updates.
+It's more convenient because it installs its necessary dependencies automatically.
+It also updates alongside regular system updates.

 However, you need root access in order to install Debian packages.
 If you don't have root access, the "fat" archive is the next best choice.